List of Wallace & Gromit characters: Wallace

 Wallace is a middle-aged man who lives at 62 West Wallaby Street, Wigan, along with his dog Gromit.
 His last name is never given.
-He usually wears a white shirt, brown wool trousers, a green knitted pullover, and a red tie.
+He usually wears brown wool trousers, a white shirt, a red tie and a green knitted pullover.
 He is fond of cheese, especially Wensleydale, and crackers.

 Nick Park, his creator, said: "He's a very self-contained figure.
 A very homely sort who doesn't mind the odd adventure".
 He is loosely based on Park's father, whom Park described in a radio interview as "an incurable tinkerer".
 He described one of his father's constructions, a combination beach hut and trailer, as having curtains in the windows, bookshelves on the walls and full-sized furniture bolted to the floor.
 The way he dresses and his passion for cheese is based on an eccentric school teacher.

-Wallace was voiced by Peter Sallis until 2010, and Ben Whitehead (in 2009 and since 2011) in Wallace & Gromit's Grand Adventures and Wallace & Gromit's Musical Marvels commercials and apps.
+Wallace was voiced by Peter Sallis from 1989 until 2010.
+Ben Whitehead has voiced the character since 2008, initially as a voice double for Sallis before fully assuming the role after the latter's retirement.

 An inveterate inventor, Wallace creates elaborate contraptions that often do not work as intended.
 Their appearance is similar to the illustrations of W. Heath Robinson and Rube Goldberg.
 Nick Park has said of Wallace that all his inventions are designed around the principle of using a "sledgehammer to crack a nut".
 Some of Wallace's contraptions are based on real-life inventions.
 For example, his method of waking up in the morning utilizes a bed that tips over to wake up its owner, an invention that was exhibited at The Great Exhibition of 1851 by Theophilus Carter.